Disciplinary regulations (students)

 5. Criminal convictions

-5.1 Conviction by the police or in a criminal court will be taken as conclusive evidence that the offence has occurred, and no further investigation will be required by the University.
+5.1 A conviction will be taken as conclusive evidence that the offence has occurred, and no further investigation will be required by the University.

 5.3 Where a student has been convicted of a criminal offence, the University will consider the nature of the offence and whether it is appropriate for the student to remain on the course.
 This consideration will be undertaken by the Criminal Convictions Panel in accordance with the regulations for the consideration of applicants and students with a criminal conviction, which can be found on our Privacy and Data Protection webpage.
 Where it is deemed appropriate, however, a student may be suspended under Section 8 of these regulations as a precaution.
 The deliberations of the Panel may then be referred to a Disciplinary Panel to consider penalties where appropriate.
 In these circumstances, the deliberations of the Disciplinary Panel will include an assessment of the risk posed to staff or students.
 Any penalty imposed by the criminal court will also be taken into account.